Windsor, Berkshire: Religion

 In 1818 the high cost of repairs to the old building led to plans for a complete rebuild at a cost of £14,000.
 Charles Hollis was appointed architect and the new building was erected between 1820 and 1822 with cast iron columns that were floated down the Thames.
 The ribs that support the roof are also cast iron.
-The new church, Gothic in style with a pinnacle tower containing the bells, was officially consecrated by the Bishop of Salisbury on 22 June 1822.
+The new church, Gothic in style with a pinnacle tower containing the bells, was consecrated by the Bishop of Salisbury on 22 June 1822.
 Samuel Sanders Teulon added the chancel and the apse in 1880.
 The chancel screen was added in 1898 to mark the 60-year reign of Queen Victoria.
 In 1906 the Hunter organ was installed.
 The north side gallery was reduced in length to make way for the organ.

 The more recent church of All Saints' is situated on Frances Road.
 The incumbent vicar is the Revd Canon Sally Lodge.
 The author Thomas Hardy trained as an architect and joined Arthur Blomfield's practice as assistant architect in April 1862.
 Between 1862 and 1864 he worked with Blomfield on All Saints'.
 A reredos, possibly designed by Hardy, was discovered behind panelling at All Saints' in August 2016.